nghia-nguyenhuu/nghia-nguyenhuu.github.io/_projects/6_project.md

 The project highlights the following advancements, which are already available in markets and are currently being further developed by our group:

-1. Laser-Filtering Eyewear – Participating in the creation of holographic coatings for eyewear that safely reflect harmful laser beams, enhancing safety in high-tech environments.
+<strong>Laser-Filtering Eyewear</strong> – Participating in the creation of holographic coatings for eyewear that safely reflect harmful laser beams, enhancing safety in high-tech environments.
-2. Nanostructured LED Coatings – Engaging in the design of thin-film coatings for LEDs to improve brightness and energy efficiency, transforming lighting solutions.
+<strong>Nanostructured LED Coatings</strong> – Engaging in the design of thin-film coatings for LEDs to improve brightness and energy efficiency, transforming lighting solutions.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/P6_2.jpg" title="example image" class="img-fluid rounded z-depth-1" %}